 Ingredients

-Heat butter in a large pot over medium heat.
-Once hot, toss in the onion, celery, and carrots.
-Cook about 5 minutes until they’ve softened.
-Add garlic, salt, pepper, Herbs de Provence, turmeric, paprika, and red pepper flakes.
-Stir for another minute.
+Melt butter in your favorite soup pot over medium heat.
+Once hot, make your mirepoix by tossing in the onion, celery, and carrots.
+Cook about 5-7 minutes until they’ve softened.
+Add garlic and stir for about a minute.
+Next add salt, pepper, Herbs de Provence, turmeric, paprika, and red pepper flakes and stir for another minute to help the flavors release.
+Deglaze with ¼ cup dry or semi-dry white wine.
 It should smell amazing already.

 Bring it together